xiaochuany/blog/docs/posts/2025-12-10-convexity-binning.md

 >
 > where the IV is computed for the probability vectors $(B_i/\sum_j B_j)$ and $(G_i/\sum_j G_j)$.

-A popular library in the python ecosystem is `optbinning` which calls under the hood Google's OR-Tools.
+A popular library for this task in the python ecosystem is `optbinning` which calls under the hood Google's OR-Tools.

 At first sight, this is a very hard combinatorial optimization problem.
 A first reduction of complexity is to pre-bin the scores at a relatively granular level e.g. 100 bins by quantiles, then search for the optimal way of merging these pre-bins to achieve the best IV.